Hemanth-Mydugolam/Hemanth-Mydugolam/README.md

 ## Education
 **MS Business Analytics**, The University of Texas at Dallas, 2024

-**Bachelor of Engg - Electronics & Communication**, Jawaharlal Nehru Technological University, 2017
+**Bachelor of Engg - Electronics & Communication**, Jawaharlal Nehru Technological University

 ## Experience
 **Data Science Intern, The University of Texas at Dallas (May 2023 - Current)**